cloudfox/sKugies/30 - Tutorials/Programming/01 - Foundation/Getting Started.md

 Few programs are ever fully self contained.
 We want to be able to interact and insert new data into our program.
 There are also many other parts like functions and classes that take input in the form of parameters.

 Inputs can come from a number of different sources
-- input device(keyboard, mouse, controller, snesors etc)
+- input device(keyboard, mouse, controller, sensors etc)
 - files(binary, text, csv, obj, etc)
 - networked(talking to servers, peers, and other devices)
 - other(command line, randomly generated, other programs)